MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/machines-view-overview.md

 The device inventory opens on the **Computers and Mobile** tab.
 At a glance you’ll see information such as device name, domain, risk level, exposure level, OS platform, onboarding status, sensor health state, and other details for easy identification of devices most at risk.

-Use the **Onboarding Status** column to sort by discovered devices and those already onboarded to Microsoft Defender for Endpoint.
+Use the **Onboarding Status** column to sort and filter by discovered devices, and those already onboarded to Microsoft Defender for Endpoint.

 ![Image of devices list with list of devices.](images/device-inventory.png)